SMC certificate expiration on July 04, 2022, update your SMC !

 - #pkg_smc_addresses (IP1:PORT1:BINDADDR1,IP2:PORT2): the IP address, port and outgoing interface of the SMC server.
 This information is needed for the connecting package.
 The outgoing port and interface are optional.
 On SNS firewalls in version 3.9 and upwards, you can specify an outgoing interface for each IP address.
 On firewalls from versions 3.7.X to 3.8.X, only the first outgoing interface will be taken into account.

 - vpn_fw_subject_dn: for certificates obtained via SCEP or EST, the Distinguished Name of the subject of the firewall's default certificate,

 - vpn_fw_issuer_dn: for certificates obtained via SCEP or EST, the Distinguished Name of the issuer of the firewall's default certificate.

-Check that the CSV file editor has not modified the "," separator character, in which case the file may not be imported on the SMC server.
+Ensure that the CSV file editor has not changed the "," separator character, in which case the file may not be imported on the SMC server.
 For more information on the separator character, refer to the section Choosing the separator character in CSV files.

 - Select Monitoring > Firewalls and click on Import firewalls.

 - The following window will show a summary of the operations and enable connecting packages to be downloaded if you have selected this option.

 If some of the firewalls in the file already exist on SMC, their properties will be updated with the new values found in the file.
 If any cell in the file is empty, the value will be considered empty and the older value will be overwritten.